As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

 - 1/4 Tsp Vanilla

-Bake for 10-12 minutes then remove from oven and let cool before moving to a wire rack to complete cooling.
+- Bake for 10-12 minutes then remove from oven and let cook before moving to a wire rack to complete cooling.